 ACCEPTANCE SPEECH OF BRO.
 KEVIN FAUSTIN L. DY, National President, 2023-2025

 Past National Presidents, members of the Board of Trustees, Regional Directors from Luzon, Visayas, and Mindanao, Presidents of various Alumni Associations, the National Administrative Office, distinguished guests, and fellow members of our beloved fraternity: This is a monumental occasion for us all.
-My presence here today is a testament that… Read More
+My presence here today is a… Read More

 July 10, 2023 / Comments